eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 Captures a 360-degree panorama of the player's in-game surroundings and saves/uploads it for later viewing.

-NOTE: This plugin currently requires Unity 5.x.
+Requirements: This plugin currently requires Unity 5.x and a system supporting compute shaders.
+On PC, compute shaders require DirectX 11, Windows Vista or later, and a recent GPU capable of Shader Model 5.0.

 CAPTURING 360 IMAGES
 --------------------

 1. Create an empty game object and add the Capture Panorama script (CapturePanorama.cs) to it.
 2. Under Edit->Project Settings->Player->Other Settings->Optimization, set "Api Compatibility Level" from ".NET 2.0 Subset" to ".NET 2.0".
+If you don't do this, the script will work in editor but not in builds.
 3. If your application is a VR application using the Oculus VR plugin, uncomment the line "#define OVR_SUPPORT" at the top of CapturePanorama.cs.
 If you are using Unity native VR support, this is unnecessary.
 4. Run your application.
 Press P to capture a panorama.
 A sound will play and the screen will fade to black.
 When it completes, a second sound will play and an 8192x4096 PNG file will be saved in the application directory.
 You can capture programmatically with CaptureScreenshotAsync().
 5. When you're ready, check the "Upload image" property to automatically upload all screenshots to the VRCHIVE panorama sharing website (http://alpha.vrchive.org).